pyg-team/pytorch_geometric/docs/source/tutorial/multi_node_multi_gpu_vanilla.rst

 Similarly to the single-node multi-GPU example, we define a :meth:`run` function.
 However, in this case we are using :obj:`torch.distributed` with NVIDIA NCCL backend instead of relying on :class:`~torch.multiprocessing`.
 Check out this :pytorch:`null` `PyTorch tutorial on multi-node multi-GPU training <https://pytorch.org/tutorials/intermediate/ddp_series_multinode.html>`_ for more details.
-We then select the CUDA device that will be used by each process within each process group.
 The next steps are fairly basic :pyg:`PyG` and :pytorch:`PyTorch` usage.
 We load our (synthetic) dataset and define a :class:`~torch_geometric.nn.models.GCN` model and pass these to our :meth:`run` function.